4commerce-technologies-AG/midi-smtp-server/mkdocs/feature_8bitmime_smtputf8.md

 internationalization_extensions: true
 ```

-When enabled and sender is using the 8BITMIME and SMTPUTF8 capabilities, the given enconding information about body and message encoding are set by `MAIL FROM` command.
+When enabled and sender is using the 8BITMIME and SMTPUTF8 capabilities, the given encoding information about body and message encoding are set by `MAIL FROM` command.
 The encodings are read by MidiSmtpServer and published at context vars `ctx[:envelope][:encoding_body]` and `ctx[:envelope][:encoding_utf8]`.

 Possible values for `ctx[:envelope][:encoding_body]` are: